mrc-ide/treasure/README.md

 for a given intervention, and (ideally) not focussed on a specific location or implementation approach.

-Any suggested update should include: 1.
+Any suggested update via a PR should include: 1.
 An update to the costing function default value.
 2. Updated documentation for the function including a citable source in the references section.
+3.
-3. Corresponding update to the unit tests for the modified costing function.
+Corresponding update to the unit tests for the modified costing function.

 ## Installation